DeFiCh/handbook/src/drafts/loans.md

 ### Liquidation penalty

 If a vault gets liquidated then a penalty fee is charged.
 Default penalty is set to 5% of the total value of the minted dTokens including interest value.
-As we have seen in the [operator](#operator) section, the value of `LOAN_LIQUIDATION_PENALTY` can be set to a different value.

 ## Vault

 A vault is the place where [collaterals](#collateral) (guarantee) and loans (minted dTokens) are handled.
 It is also accountant of the generated interests over time.

 Vaults are identified by a unique `Id` on the blockchain.
 This `Id` is the transaction hash of the creation of the vault, meaning the return of the [`createvault`](#createvault) RPC command.
 To create an empty vault only a valid address is needed, nothing else.
-If a loan scheme is not set upon creation, the vault will be subscribed to the default loan scheme created by the operator.
+If a loan scheme is not set upon creation, the vault will be subscribed to the default loan scheme.

 There are many actions that can be made regarding vaults.
 The following actions can only be performed by the owner of the vault: